Integrating with IT workflows

 Additionally, you can ask questions in Tanium Interact that include the sensors that use enhanced labeling:

-- Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that have labels applied.
+- Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that do not have labels applied.

 - Integrity Monitor Unlabeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that do not have labels applied.